CapricanDRJ/HadesStarCommunityData/docs/corp/90e3d43ebb68d27581477d582fcfc3d32aa96a16837106e0b207718e99d10d7d/index.md

 ```
 Welcome to Draconis.
 Anyone is free to join from newbys to experts.
 J
-ust play relatively regularly and have fun.}
+ust play relatively regularly and have fun.
 ```
 ### Whitestar Bonus ❌